 Read article in Public Health Genomics: "The Sangre Por Salud Biobank: Facilitating Genetic Research in an Underrepresented Latino Community."

 To date, more than 2,500 Latino adult patients from the Mountain Park Health Center have volunteered to participate in the biobank.

 Each Sangre Por Salud Biobank participant contributed personal and family medical histories, demographic, psychosocial and behavioral information, as well as blood samples.

-Tags: About, Arizona, Arizona State University, Biobank, Center for Individualized Medicine, Eleanna De Filippis, genomic, Innovations, Latino, Mayo Clinic biobank, Mountain Park Health Center, personalized medicine, Precision Medicine, Sangre Por Salud
+Tags: About, Arizona State University, biobank, Center for Individualized Medicine, collaboration, Eleanna De Filippis, health disparities, Innovations, personalized medicine, precision medicine, Sangre Por Salud